ramadhiansuryanugraha/Maqna-Hijab/README.md

 Sprint 5: Live Hosting Website, Bug Fixing

-Sprinnt 6: Bug Fixing, Client Presentation
+Sprinnt 6: Bug Fixing, Client Presentation, Making User & Admin Manual How to Use Application

 # User & Admin Manual How to Use Application
 User Manual